An Unmarked Grave, in Such Hallowed Ground

 July 1776

-The minutes (records) of the Monthly Meeting of Friends of Philadelphia note that Major Nicholas accepts his removal from the Quaker community for his participation in the Revolutionary War.
+The minutes (records) of the Monthly Meeting of Friends of Philadelphia note that Maj.
+Nicholas accepts his removal from the Quaker community for his participation in the Revolutionary War.
 His wife, Mary Jenkins Nicholas, is later disowned by affiliation.

 Despite their high social standing, many members of the Nicholas & Jenkins family are disowned.